 Applications to the HSJMC are accepted for fall semester admission only.

-For Fall 2021 admissions, we will not be requiring or accepting GRE scores.
+For Fall 2022 admissions and forward, we will not be requiring or accepting GRE scores.
 Please do not include them in your admissions materials.

 Your applications and all supporting materials must be uploaded to the application website by 11:59 p.m. on the application deadline date.
 Applications submitted after the deadline date will not be reviewed and the application fee will not be refunded.
 Please read and follow the application instructions carefully.
 Applications will be processed only when they are complete.
 All materials are uploaded online.
 Do not send application materials to the HSJMC; doing so may result in late or incomplete applications will not be reviewed.